stamen/media-harvesters/README.md

 overview of environment variables
 -------------------------------------------
 0. The application uses `foreman` and `make` to execute commands.
-Both use environment variables from the `.env` in the root directory.
+Both use environment variables from the `.env` file in the root directory.
 Copy the `sample.env` to an `.env` file and fill it out appropriately.
 Some of these environment variables are harvester specific.
 The `Makefile` requires a couple variables, as noted below.
 The expected values for these variables will be talked about in the following directions in case you're unsure how to fill them out right now: